 So how can physical therapists address their clients’ aversion to physical activity, movement or exercise?

-While diverse behavior modification strategies are able to reduce psychological barriers to exercise, their short-term effects are usually modest, and change is not maintained (4).
-Interestingly, studies showed that ongoing professional support on self-directed physical activity significantly enhances the effects of these interventions (5).
-This evidence emphasizes the importance of integrating cognitive-behavioral approaches into physical therapist practice.
+While diverse behavior modification strategies can reduce psychological barriers to exercise, the short-term effects are usually modest, and change is not maintained (4).
+Interestingly, studies showed that ongoing professional support of self-directed physical activity significantly enhances the effects of these interventions (5).
+This evidence emphasizes the importance of integrating cognitive-behavioral approaches into physical therapy practice.

 Check out my blog: 7 COGNITIVE-BEHAVIORAL SKILLS EVERY PHYSICAL THERAPIST CAN USE

-Two psychotherapeutic strategies, Cognitive behavioral therapy (CBT) and Acceptance and Commitment Therapy (ACT), have shown efficacy in interventions tackling experiential avoidance and may help promote physical activity.
+Two psychotherapeutic strategies, Cognitive behavioral therapy (CBT) and Acceptance and Commitment Therapy (ACT), have shown efficacy in tackling experiential avoidance and helping to promote physical activity.

 Acceptance and Commitment Therapy is a different approach to behavior change based on: